liweiyap/CountingGitHubCommits/README.md

 git clone https://github.com/liweiyap/SortingGitHubReposByCommits.git
 ```

+`run_main.sh` is a Bash script that wraps around the running of `main.py` on the command line.
+Optionally, follow the instructions in [this link](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) to generate your own personal access token (if you haven't already done so).
+Then, open up `run_main.sh` and set the `MY_TOKEN` variable to your generated token.

 Next, to run, simply execute the following **in the root of the repository**:
 ```
-python main.py <your_username> <my_username> <my_password>
+./run_main.sh <your_username>
 ```
-whilst filling in the desired/appropriate values for the 3 arguments.
+whilst filling in the desired/appropriate value for the `your_username` argument.
 The output will be printed on the command line as a [Pandas](https://github.com/pandas-dev/pandas) dataframe.

 ## Tests